scionproto/scion/doc/PathPolicy.md

 certain policy up to x seconds.
 But it also starts to drop items once there are more than y requests with different policies.
 To differentiate policies the hash of the serialized policy is used, so two policies with the same effect but different representation will count separately.

+### Segment filtering in the PS

+In the current design it is not possible to filter by `sequence` in the PS.
+Since with the new path lookup strategy we only return one type of segment (up, core, down) and the `sequence` is not indicating what is up, core, or down we can't filter by `sequence`.
+Also `acl` filtering is more difficult in the PS.
+Up and down segs contain peer links, so it might be that a certain link that is blocked by the `acl` would not be used in the final path, but we would still filter the segment.
+Therefore the non-core PS only filters core segments with the `acl` policy.

 ### API changes